constellation-app/constellation/CoreErrorReportView/release/modules/ext/docs/CoreErrorReportView/src/au/gov/asd/tac/constellation/views/errorreport/error-report.md

 - Allow INFO Popups
 - Allow FINE Popups

-The "Display Reports" option, when checked, allows error messages of the corresponding severity to appear in the Error Report Window.
+The "Display Reports" options, when checked, allows error messages of the corresponding severity to appear in the Error Report Window.
 If unchecked, the message is simply hidden and can be brought back into view by checking the box again.